Environmental Studies (EVST)

 * EVST 335a, Global Human-Wildlife InteractionsNyeema Harris

 Wildlife and humans have increasingly complex interactions, balancing a myriad of potentially positive and negative outcomes.
 In a highly interactive format, students evaluate the importance of human-wildlife interactions across diverse ecosystems, exacerbators influencing outcomes, and management interventions that promote coexistence.
-Prerequisites: EVST 223 and a quantitative course (e.g., math, statistics, modeling) SC0 Course cr
+A science and statistics background is highly recommended.
+SC0 Course cr

 MW 2:30pm-3:45pm